GoogleCloudPlatform/community/tutorials/cloud-asset-inventory-auto-label-resources/index.md

 [real-time notifications](https://cloud.google.com/asset-inventory/docs/monitoring-asset-changes) when asset configuration changes occur.
 This is convenient when a set of common tasks needs to be done upon resource creation or modification, which is a common scenario for governance of cloud resources in enterprises.

-In this tutorial, automatic labeling of Compute Engine VMs, Google Kubernetes Engine (GKE) clusters, Cloud SQL instances, and Cloud Storage buckets is done upon creation of these assets across any projects in the selected folder or organization.
+In this tutorial, labels are automatically applied for Compute Engine VM instances, Google Kubernetes Engine (GKE) clusters, Cloud SQL instances, and Cloud
+Storage buckets upon creation of these assets across any projects in the selected folder or organization.
 You set up a Cloud Pub/Sub topic to get real-time updates on changes to configurations for any of these assets.
 You then deploy a Cloud Function to perform the labeling of resources automatically using the resource names in near real time.
 This example is useful if more fine-grained visibility is needed on [Google Cloud Billing reports](https://cloud.google.com/billing/docs/how-to/reports) or [Cloud Billing export to BigQuery](https://cloud.google.com/billing/docs/how-to/export-data-bigquery), in which the data can be
 [filtered by labels](https://cloud.google.com/billing/docs/how-to/bq-examples#query-with-labels).